barebox/barebox/Documentation/boards/imx/amazon-kindle-3.rst

 when the cursor select key is pressed during startup (e.g. before running imx-usb-loader)

-Barebox may be used as drop-in replacement for the shipped bootloader.
+Barebox may be used as a drop-in replacement for the shipped bootloader.
 When installing the barebox imximg on the eMMC take care not to overwrite the partition table and vendor supplied serial numbers stored on the eMMC. e.g. just write the imx-header and the application section: